deadlydog/deadlydog.github.io/_posts/2012-12-04-have-windows-automatically-login-without-entering-your-password.md

   - Password
   - Windows
 ---
-If you are like me and don&#8217;t want to have to enter your password each time Windows loads, you can have Windows start up without prompting you to enter a user name or password.
+If you are like me and don't want to have to enter your password each time Windows loads, you can have Windows start up without prompting you to enter a user name or password.
 The simple (and BAD) way to do this is to simply not have a password on your user account, but that’s a big security risk and will allow people to easily remote desktop into your computer.

 So, first set a password on your windows account if you don’t already have on0; Then select **R...0;** from the start menu (or use Windows Key + R to open the Run window) and type **control userpasswords2**, which will open the user accounts application.